Sin offering and salvation

 Precipitating judgement with a purpose

-The blood of that first Passover cried out for judgement, not in some clean place, where it could bring a curse upon the land, but in the midst of the Egyptian communities.
+The blood of that first Passover cried out for judgement, not in some un-taintable place, where it could not bring a curse upon the land, but in the midst of the Egyptian communities.
 There it attracted divine wrath upon Egypt, leaving the Israelites to emulate Noah’s family, go into their houses and shut the door until the indignation passed (cf. Isa 26:20).
 For this repentant people, under the authority of the seed of Eve, whom Moses represented, their act of disobedience guaranteed salvation18.

 For these Israelites, judgement involved merciful weighing of the heart, rather than merciless application of the letter, so by applying the blood at that optimal moment when they had wholeheartedly chosen to serve God, Moses facilitated a merciful outcome.
 It was the ancient precursor of the evangelist who, finding a crowd hungry for God, calls them to recognise their part in nailing Jesus to the cross.
-Before Moses sprinkled the blood, Israel’s elders were to keep their distance (Exod 24:2), however afterwards they saw the Lord’s Glory and communed safely in its presence (Exod 24:10-11).
-The falling ‘fire’ of judgement had left heaven opened, a welcome in the Lord’s presence and a new covenant in place.
+Before Moses sprinkled the blood, Israel’s elders were to keep their distance (Exod 24:2), however afterwards they saw the Lord’s Glory and communed safely in His presence (Exod 24:10-11).
+The falling ‘fire’ of judgement had left heaven opened, a welcome in the Lord’s presence, and a new covenant in place.

 Moses’ ‘crime’ left Israel enjoying a harmonious relationship with their maker.
 However, it would not stay that way for long and, following the tragic episode of the Golden Calf, he was forced to pursue God’s agenda outside the camp.
 Exodus’ second reminder to keep the feasts (Exodus 34:18-26) introduces the preparations for the first anniversary of the Passover (Num 9:1-5), the account of which sprawls across several books.
 Hence it is not until well into Leviticus that we find Moses preparing the priesthood to serve at that event (Lev 8:1-35).
 First, he offered a bull as a sin offering.
 It was equivalent to that used for the community on the Day of Atonement20, involved only Aaron’s family.
 A burnt offering followed, and then a peace offering, or at least the Ram of Ordination started out as that.
 Here again applying some of the blood to people’s bodies translated a standard offering into a sin offering, with Moses depriving the priests of the benefit of their portion whilst retaining his own.
 Aaron and his sons then stayed inside the tent until the indignation had passed over and the seven days had allowed time for God to fashion a new creation and leave their camp cleansed.
 Such was the significance of this sprinkling precipitated judgement in the separation of a new creation from the corruption of the old, that Hebrews recounts how Moses also used it to cleanse the Tabernacle and the utensils used in its service (Heb 9:21).